hgrecco/simbio/README.md

 > pip install -e .[full]
 ```

-That will install all the needed packages to develop
+That will install all the needed packages to develop and the pre-commit hooks.

 ## Run tests
 For testing we are using [ward](https://wardpy.com/).
 To execute the tests use this command